robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 We name things all the time, we name our variables, functions, class, arguments, and files, because of it we need to do this well.

-This topic is so important that [Uncle Bob](https://twitter.com/unclebobmartin) wrote an entire chapter about it in the clean code book.
+This topic is so important that [Uncle Bob](https://twitter.com/unclebobmartin) wrote an entire chapter about it in the [Clean Code book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 To write meaningful names you can follow some rules: